 An interesting place to see the stones is the former site of a stone cutting workshop, where many partially cut stones were abandoned after the workshop's closure and are now surrounded by forest.
 Another related site of interest is the Osaka Castle Stones Michi no Eki, a small roadside station with a museum displaying tools and quarrying techniques alongside a few dozen would-be castle stones.

 Near Tonosho Port is the Angel Road, a sandbar connecting three small islands to Shodoshima.
 Twice a day during low tide visitors can walk along the sandbar, and it is said that couples who cross the sandbar hand in hand will find happiness together.
 Some people write their romance related wishes on small wooden plaques (ema) and hang them onto a tree branch for the wishes to become true.

 Nestled up against the mountains in Shodoshima's interior are the Senmaida or "one thousand rice fields".
 Seemingly hundreds of terraced rice fields are built into the surrounding hills, creating a beautiful rural sight.
 In the nearby village stands an outdoor kabuki stage on which local kabuki plays have been performed since feudal times.

 Osaka Castle Stone Cutting Workshop

 The workshop ruins are located along the Minamimawari Fukuda bus line (南廻り福田線).
 Get off at Iwagatani (岩ケ谷), 10 minutes and 300 yen from Fukuda Port, 20 minutes and 300 yen from Kusakabe Port or 50 minutes and 300 yen from Tonosho Port.
-There is one bus every two hours.
+There is one bus every 1-2 hours.